andolg/satellite-imagery-downloader/README.md

 * OpenStreetMap: `https://tile.openstreetmap.org/{z}/{x}/{y}.png`
 * Esri satellite imagery: `https://services.arcgisonline.com/arcgis/rest/services/World_Imagery/MapServer/tile/{z}/{y}/{x}`

-If you need to use tiles from a different map service, you can try to get the URL by inspecting network activity in your browser.
-Open developer tools (Ctrl+Shift+I) and go to the Network panel.
-Now, if you scroll the map, it will show you what resources are being loaded.
+If you need to download an image from a different map service, you can try to get the tile URL using your browser.
+Open the map, then open developer tools (Ctrl+Shift+I) and go to the Network panel.
+When you refresh the page or scroll the map, it logs all the resources that are being downloaded.
 Find a tile, copy the URL and replace its coordinate and zoom values with `{x}`, `{y}` and `{z}`.

 ![](img/img_7.png)

 ---
 ## Examples

-Images in high resolution: https://mega.nz/folder/7sxTwALS#n2bFCYk9JsiU7nbVQH-ntw
+Images in full resolution: https://mega.nz/folder/7sxTwALS#n2bFCYk9JsiU7nbVQH-ntw

 ![](img/img_2.png)
 <nobr><sup><sup>© 2022 Google</sup></sup></nobr>